 From a wierd concept in 1998 to become disruptive in 2017?
 As predicted this is begining to emerge.
 The ‘Deskless Chair’ derived from the ergonomic importance of a reclined work position, is morphing into the ‘Workstation’.
 This should reduce the incidence of LBP and other health issues.
 It should also increase productivity.

 We see a number of ‘work-station’ type models which include a reclined work mode and so are superior to the present (2016) upright conventional models.
-The models shown here are only semi-2T compliant and appear to ignore the science and are based on engineering.
+The work-chairs shown here are only semi-2T compliant and appear to ignore the science and are based on engineering.
 They do not invite a great uptake, inspite of extensive PR.

 Okamura is a major Japanese company and produced the Atlas, a reclined work-chair that was ahead of the field in addressing the biomechanical factors that are necessary to avoid or limit LBP.

 “Looks familiar, Henry?” was the message from John Jukes about this chair.
 Sure enough it showed the semi reclined work position that I had been advocating since 1998 on the web. .
 It has been suggested that Okamura designers had seen my web page.
 I doubt this as they had failed to apply the essential requirements need to make this a more user friendly, ergonomically optimised and cheaper model.
 Their Atlas model allows some insights into where their design went wrong in relation to the 2Tilt (2T) concept.

 - 1. Good.
 Easily adjusted .
 One of the requirements for the 2Tilt concept for users of differing height.